ContinuumRoboticsLab/opencontinuumrobotics/_posts/2022-10-28-motion-primitives.md

 The backbone of a continuum robot does not necessarily have to be continuous.
 The biological counterpart, e.g. snakes, have a continuous external appearance, but are vertebrates with an internal segmented backbone comprised of many very short rigid-links.

 A similar paradigm can be applied to compose a discrete continuum robot.
 As in a serial robot arm, this can be achieved by concatenating multiple links connected by revolute joints.
 By keeping the link length short, the appearance of such a serial robot arm is resembling a continuous structure.
 In robotics, this type of robot is commonly referred to as a hyper-redundant robot, as it exhibits a high number of degrees of freedom in joint space.
 Those highly hyper-redundant robots can also be referred to as quasi-continuous or pseudocontinuum.

+***Further Reading***: Wondering how one could design a continuum robot that had extension/contracting, bending, and twisting all in one?
+We recently introduced FAS - A fullt actuated segment for tendon-driven continuum robots[^fn1].
 {: .notice}

+## References
+[^fn1]: R.M.
+Grassmann, P. Rao, Q. Peyron, J. Burgner-Kahrs: FAS—A Fully Actuated Segment for Tendon-Driven Continuum Robots.
+Frontiers in Robotocs and AI, 9:873446, 2022. doi: [10.3389/frobt.2022.873446](https://doi.org/10.3389/frobt.2022.873446)